jodastephen/railmodel/CR2-SwirlNorthern-SWLondon.md

 * CR2 changing to District at VIC in 38-40m at 8tph
 * CR2 changing to Northern (West End) at BPW changing to District at CHX in 40-45m at 8tph (+4m)
 * TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 42-48m at 4tph (+6m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 43-48m at 4tph (+7m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 46-50m at 4tph (+9m)

 From Kingston to Farringdon (19m better)